 To ensure fair comparison, we standardize the outlier handling strategy across all methods.
 Specifically, LLM-MQ retains 0.5\% outliers in FP16 precision.
 For GPTQ, AWQ, and QuIP, we adopt a group size of 128, which has been shown to yield a similar average bit-width to retaining 0.5\% FP16 outliers~\citep{kim2023squeezellm}.
 In CMPQ, the same outlier protection ratio (0.5\%) is maintained, divided between activation-based and quantization-aware outliers, enabling comparisons under equivalent storage constraints.

 To broaden the experimental coverage, we further include comparisons with one recent mixed-precision method, SliM-LLM~\citep{huang2024slim} and a k-means based PTQ approach SqueezeLLM~\citep{kim2023squeezellm}.
 These results are presented in Appendix~\ref{app:more_ptq_baselines}. and provide a comprehensive evaluation across both earlier and more recent quantization techniques for LLMs.

-\textbf{Latency Profiling.} We measure the latency and peak memory usage for generating 128 and 1024 tokens on an A6000 GPU using the Torch CUDA profiler.
+\textbf{Latency Profiling.} We measure the latency and peak memory usage for generating 128 tokens on an A6000 GPU using the Torch CUDA profiler.
 Following~\citet{kim2023squeezellm}, we implement a standard kernel for single-batch inference based on the widely used open-source codebase GPTQ-For-LLaMA.
 In general, we demonstrate that CMPQ achieves latency and memory usage comparable to other integer bit-width quantization methods like SqueezeLLM~\citep{kim2023squeezellm}.